Irene Wong, PhD

 Community In-Alliance for Recovery: Challenging Mental Health Stigma in Rural China

 Professor Irene Wong is Professor at the School of Social Policy & Practice.
-She also holds a secondary appointment as Associate Professor of Psychology in Psychiatry at the Department of Psychiatry, University of Pennsylvania.
-She has more than thirty years of experience as a social work practitioner, educator and researcher, with an interdisciplinary focus that spans the fields of community development, housing and homelessness, and mental health services research.
+She has more than forty years of experience as a social work practitioner, educator, and researcher, with an interdisciplinary focus that spans the fields of community development, housing and homelessness, and mental health services research.

 Since 2013, Professor Wong’s research has focused on understanding the cultural manifestation of stigma of mental illness in Chinese society and developing culture-specific and culturally relevant multi-level interventions to reduce stigma among persons with psychiatric disabilities and their family members.
 She is passionate about changing public perception of mental illness, a medical condition that affects about 17% of 1.4 billion people in China.
 She has developed this mixed-method research agenda with an interdisciplinary, cross-cultural team of researchers from the United States and China.
 Her goal is to make a positive impact on the well-being of families affected by serious mental illness in China and beyond.

 Professor Wong’s areas of teaching include research in social work, quantitative analysis, understanding social change, and mental health with U.S. veterans.
-She was the Faculty Director of International Programs from 2010-2016 and Interim Associate Dean for Global Studies in 2018-2019 in the School of Social Policy & Practice.
+She was the Faculty Director of International Programs from 2010-2016, Interim Associate Dean for Global Studies in 2018-2019, and Interim PhD Program Director in 2022-2023 in the School of Social Policy & Practice.
 Since 2008, she has been serving as a member of the Hong Kong Social Workers Registration Board Assessment Panel.
-She is currently collaborator of Chengdu Mental Health Project, The University of Hong Kong, China.
+She is currently collaborator of Chengdu Mental Health Project, China.